Shahzuby/GensynAI-All_error_fix/README.md

 ./run_rl_swarm.sh
 ```

+## ▶️ open same vps with new terminal

+6. npx localtunnel --port 3000

+When web ask for pass then give your ip in the password box
+Verify your email done enjoy

-and if your node terminate then use below commands for fix 👇
+## and if your node terminate then use below commands for fix 👇

 ---